OSH Answers Fact Sheets

 Legionnaires' disease usually begins with a headache, pain in the muscles and a general feeling of unwellness.
 These symptoms are followed by high fever (up to 40-40.5°C or about 104-105°F) and shaking chills.
 Nausea, vomiting, and diarrhea may occur.
 On the second or third day, dry coughing begins and chest pain might occur.
 Difficulty with breathing is often reported.
-Most patients develop pneumonia, a condition in which some of the lungs' air sacs fill with fluid or pus, so air is excluded.
+Most patients develop pneumonia, a condition in which some of the lungs' air sacs fill with fluid or pus.
 The pneumonia might involve both lungs and become so severe that hospitalization is required.
 Pneumonia resulting from Legionnaires' disease is similar to pneumonia from other causes.
-Laboratory tests are necessary for a confident diagnosis.
+Laboratory tests are necessary for a diagnosis.

 How is Legionnaires' disease recognized and treated?

-To distinguish Legionnaires' disease from pneumonia from other causes, special laboratory tests are needed that, normally, are not carried out on patients with fever and pneumonia.
-The diagnosis is confirmed by laboratory examinations that isolate Legionella from respiratory secretions (sputum) or testing a patient's blood.
-Laboratory blood tests are usually carried out to detect whether the amount of certain specific proteins (i.e., antibodies) has increased in the blood.
-An increase indicates infection by Legionella.
-Antibodies are produced by special cells of the body's infection defense system to reduce or neutralize the effect of invading microorganisms.
+To distinguish Legionnaires' disease from pneumonia from other causes, laboratory tests are needed that are not normally carried out on patients with fever and pneumonia.
+The diagnosis is confirmed by laboratory examinations that isolate Legionella from respiratory secretions (sputum) or testing a patient's blood or urine.

 How is Legionnaires' disease transmitted?

 The transmission of Legionnaires' disease is not completely understood.
-The normal presence of Legionella in such environmental sites as water and soil is not automatically associated with an outbreak of the disease.
-It appears that the Legionella microbe, in order to produce the disease, must reach the lungs.
+The normal presence of Legionella in water and soil is not automatically associated with an outbreak of the disease.
+It appears that the Legionella microbe must reach the lungs in order to produce the disease.
 Inhalation of small particles of contaminated water (aerosols) or soil seems to be the key.
-New evidence suggests that aspiration is another way that the Legionella microbes enter into the lungs to cause the disease.
+Aspiration is another way that the Legionella microbes can enter into the lungs.
 Aspiration means choking during drinking, ingesting or swallowing.
-This allows fluids and particles to mistakenly enter the lungs instead of going into the stomach.
+This action allows fluids and particles to enter the lungs instead of going into the stomach.

 Evidence of person-to-person transmission has not been found.
-Therefore, attention has focused on the spread of Legionella by building ventilation systems.
+Therefore, attention has focused on the spread of Legionella by ventilation systems in buildings.
 Legionella can thrive in warm stagnant water.
 When the circulated air picks up droplets of contaminated water, the bacteria can be transported throughout a building.
 If the droplets are small enough, they can be inhaled, thus providing a way for the bacteria to enter the lung.